 Related Post: Beach with a Baby: Tips to Help You Prepare

-The Erie Zoo is located right by downtown Erie and contains a number of different animals and habitats.
-There are a number of well known animals at the Erie Zoo as well as some lessor known species.
-The Erie Zoo has everything from unique farm animals to Asian animals including the red panda and orangoutang to the African lion and leopard and a giraffe.
+The Erie Zoo is located right by downtown Erie.
+It’s another one of our favorite things to do with family in Erie, PA and it contains a number of different animals and habitats.
+There are several well known animals at the Erie Zoo as well as some lesser known species.
+Erie Zoo animals include everything from unique farm animals to red pandas and orangutans of Asia to the lions, leopards and giraffes of Africa.

-My favorite part was the amazing children’s area, making the Erie Zoo perfect if you’re visiting with a toddler or kids of any age.
-Some of the highlights of the Erie Zoo Children’s Adventure include:
+My favorite part was the amazing children’s area at the Erie Zoo.
+The unique features make Erie Zoo perfect for toddlers or kids of any age.
+Some of the highlights of the Erie Zoo Children’s Adventure area include:

 - A wildlife carousel for kids of all ages